 I developed the business involvement theme in my Kill DevOps talk (which is probably not what you think).
 I ask the delegates to consider the broader value stream in which IT is sandwiched between business demand and business use.
 Where’s your weakest link?
 In IT or in the business?
-And if the business is the weakest link, how can you justify investment on improving IT?
+And if the business is the weakest link, how can you justify the investment in improving IT?
 This is just sub-optimization!
-DevOps is based on lean-thinking and the Theory of Constraints, and this isn’t restricted to the IT function – it’s about the whole value stream that starts with business need and ends up with the enterprise selling more products and services at higher prices, with lower costs and risks.
-While much of DevOps’ guidance focuses on ‘IT internals’ such as continuous integration, deployment and delivery, you often need to apply the principles broadly and involve the business in improving flow, feedback and continuous learning and experimentation across the whole value stream.
+DevOps is based on lean-thinking and the Theory of Constraints, and this isn’t restricted to the IT function – it’s about the whole value stream that starts with business needs and ends up with the enterprise selling more products and services at higher prices, with lower costs and risks.
+While much of DevOps’ guidance focuses on ‘IT internals’ such as continuous integration, deployment, and delivery, you often need to apply the principles broadly and involve the business in improving flow, feedback and continuous learning and experimentation across the whole value stream.

 Product owner – a misnomer